EEO - Discrimination: Texas

 Author: Maureen Jennings, Phelps Dunbar LLP

-- The Texas Commission on Human Rights Act (TCHRA) broadly prohibits discrimination against an employee or applicant because of race, color, disability, religion, sex, national origin, age, or genetic information.
+- The Texas Commission on Human Rights Act (TCHRA or Texas Labor Code, Chapter 21) broadly prohibits discrimination against an employee or applicant because of race, color, disability, religion, sex, national origin, age, or genetic information.
 See Discrimination Under the Texas Commission on Human Rights Act.

 - Remedies under TCHRA include hiring, reinstatement, promotion, back pay, compensatory and punitive damages, attorneys' fees, court costs, and expert fees.
 See Remedies.